Uberspace/lab/source/guide_nextcloud.rst

 Prerequisites
 =============

-Use :manual:`PHP 8.4 <lang-php>`.
-The `system requirements` recommend PHP 8.3, but we need a current version of libcurl, wich is only included in PHP 8.4 on Uberspace:
+Use :manual:`PHP 8.4 or later<lang-php>`.
+The `system requirements` recommend PHP 8.3, but we need a current version of libcurl, wich is only included in PHP 8.4 and later versions on Uberspace:

 .. code-block:: console